christrees/blog/farm/llc.md

     - ???
 Horseshoe Dr. Cedar Falls Iowa 60613
     - carol.fletcher@uni.edu
     - ‪(319) 231-7475
-  - Kenton Klopfenstein
-    - ?
-Winfield Iowa 52659
-    - kpklopfenstein@gmail.com
-    - (319) 750-0665
-- 2 types of shares, Operational and Investment.
 - Yearly approval of Farm Manager made on or before April 8 each year for current year and next year land improvements and planting pre-purchase.
-  - Operational voting Agenda
+  - Operational agreement Agenda
     - Crop year operation contract approval
     - Crop year budget plan approval
     - Crop year manager approval
-  - Investment voting Agenda
+  - Buy-Sell agreement Agenda
     - Crop year marketing contract approval (grain buy sell)
     - Land and Capital improvements budget plan approval
     - LLC asset buy and sell approval
     - Partner voting and investment share exchange approval
     - Accountant manager approval
-- Alice contribues Klop80 farm land to LLC (check with Andy Harris on Tax)
-- LLC meets to elect Farm Manager (Kenton) and applies to obtain farm loan to tile and pay operational cost for current and planting pre-purchase (est 100K - 250K)
+- LLC meets to elect Farm Manager (Kenton)
+- LLC applies to obtain farm loan to tile and pay operational cost for current and planting pre-purchase (est 100K - 250K)
-- Contribution value (est 750K) and Loan (est 250K) brings net assets of LLC to 1M / 1000 share voting 1000 share investment
+- Contribution value (est 750K) and Loan (est 100-250K) brings net assets of LLC to 1M / 1000 share voting 1000 share investment
-  - Alice 800 shares voting and investment
-  - Carla  50 shares voting and investment
+  - Carla  250 shares
-  - Chris  50 shares voting and investment
+  - Chris  250 shares
-  - Carol  50 shares voting and investment
+  - Carol  250 shares
-  - Kenton 50 shares voting and investment
-- Investment shares are structured to allow Alice to transfer ownsership and operations to other LLC members while minimizing tax issues.
+- Investment shares are structured to allow transfer ownsership and operations to minimizing tax issues.
-- THe intention is to have Alice assign voting shares to others that which removes her from direct operation responsiblities.
+- The intention is to have hire Klopfenstien LLC for operation responsiblities.
-- As Tax and ownship rules allow, Alice starts to transfer and or sell investment shares as needed.

 ### Buy Sell Agreement
-- All partners have first right of refusal to any external buy or sell agreements.
+- All partners have first right of refusal to any and all external buy or sell agreements.
-- All partners have the right to keep their existing investment equity precentage.
+- All partners have the right to maintain their existing investment equity precentage.
-- In the case of an LLC liquidation event, funds will be distributed via LLC member investment percentage on record at the time of the liquidation.
+- In the case of an LLC liquidation event, funds will be distributed via LLC member share percentage on record at the time of the liquidation.
 - LLC recored will be filed with Sara ? or lockbox at bank ?

 ---